shemeshg/LearningRtAudio/README.md

 See in tools folder.

-* for some reasone  Audio Inputs produce zores when run directlly from QtCreator, When running from the build directory it runs fine (Ooutputs from QtCreate works also fine).
+* for some reasone  (OS Security settings) Audio Inputs produce zores when run directlly from QtCreator, When running from the build directory in terminal it runs fine (outputs from QtCreate works also fine).

-    Also this issue does not exists in VSCODE, but only QtCreate.